Palermo

 A part of the Ballarò market in Palermo

-Useful information for Palermo
+Useful information about Palermo

 Palermo is a modern, cosmopolitan city that offers visitors various things to do and see.
-Most restaurants and shops are located in the city's historic center and the old port.

 In regards to accommodation, the prices are not that high.
 However, it’s advisable to book well in advance, especially if you travel during the high season.
-There is a wide range of options, from hotels, B&Bs, and apartments to hostels.
+There is a wide range of options, from hotels, B&Bs and apartments to hostels.

 To have everything at your fingertips and be close to the various attractions, you should focus on the historic center.
-In particular, the areas of Piazza Politeama and the Massimo Theater are very convenient for reaching monuments, pubs, restaurants, shops and the markets of Vucciria and Ballarò on foot.
+In particular, the areas of Piazza Politeama and the Massimo Theater are very convenient for reaching monuments, pubs, restaurants, shops, and the markets of Vucciria and Ballarò on foot.

 Another recommended area is the Kalsa district, near the seafront and with a vibrant atmosphere.
 If you want to spend a holiday by the sea instead, you should search for accommodation near the famous resorts of Mondello and Cefalù.

 As for health care, both in the city and throughout the province, there are various hospitals and emergency medical services.
-In summer, there is also a tourist medical service in Mondello from June to September.

 Important phone numbers for your stay in Palermo